IPdotSetAF/ESPAsyncHTTPUpdateServer/README.md

 <img width="500" src="image-3.png" alt="Minimal OTA Page"/>

 > [!IMPORTANT]
-> By default styling is disabled in order to save ~350 bytes of flash memory.
+> By default styling is disabled to save ~350 bytes of flash memory.
 >
-> you can enable the styling by adding the `-DESPASYNCHTTPUPDATESERVER_PRETTY` Build Flag to your environment.
+> You can enable the styling by adding the `-DESPASYNCHTTPUPDATESERVER_PRETTY` Build Flag to your environment.

 ### Selecting FileSystem
 > [!IMPORTANT]